 * A yellow fever vaccination certificate is required from travellers over one year of age coming from infected areas.

-Medical care standards vary dramatically across the country’s 16 public and six private hospitals.
+Medical care standards vary dramatically across the country's public and private hospitals.
 Away from major cities, medical centres are often poorly funded and under-resourced.
-Health insurance is strongly recommended, since medical treatment can be expensive.
+Health insurance is strongly recommended since medical treatment can be expensive.
 Major hotels often keep a doctor and dentist on 24-hour call.
 Cash payment is often required, sometimes in advance.